AmberELEC/AmberELEC/README.md

 For access to nightly builds with the most recent bleeding edge changes, visit #releases-nightly on discord.

+## Updating

+351ELEC has shifted to a daily build model.
+If you are a current user of 2.0 and are using the "stable" channel, you will need to change to the nightly build channel to continue to update in the future.
+After updating the nightly build channel will change to daily automatically.

 ## Getting Help

 Many frequently asked questions are covered in our [WIKI](https://github.com/fewtarius/351ELEC/wiki/Getting-to-Know-351ELEC).
 If you have general questions or if you need help, join us on [Discord](https://discord.gg/bmXtCt88Tz).